[Paid] PayPal Extension to add payment system in you app

 Extension:

-You can buy it via PayPal it costs 12$ after your payment you will directed to the download URL of the Extension.
+You can buy it via PayPal it costs 8$ instead of 12$ after your payment you will be directed to the download URL of the zip file that contains aix and aia project.
+This offer valid for a limited duration

 For inquiries, please contact: Mr koder